erik-perri/m2-event-log/README.md

 Type: `String`

 The event log message.
-Dynamic portions should use {curly-brackets} and the `context` array.
+Dynamic portions, or HTML, should use {curly-brackets} and the `context` array.
+The string is passed through an HTML escaper before processing the placeholders.

 ### `context`

 Type: `Array`

 The context for the event log message.
-The context can include non-string values but any keys referenced in the message string must be strings or the message will not be recorded.
+The context can include non-string values (as long as they can be encoded in json) but any keys referenced in the message string must be strings or the message will not be recorded.

 ### `user`